ftrackhq/ftrack-context-navigator/docs/source/introduction.rst

 How do I decide what's the current project in Maya?
 ---------------------------------------------------

-When calling the script trough :func:`efesto_mcontextpicker.mayactxpicker.main`, you can specify a main context, which by default will be the current working directory.
+When calling the script trough :func:`ftrack_mcontextpicker.mayactxpicker.main`, you can specify a main context, which by default will be the current working directory.
 By default, the script will initialize the ``FileSystem`` interface, which will basically be a folder explorer, stopping at any folder which contains a ``workspace.mel`` and setting the project to that folder if it's found.

 How can I delete the saved preferences?